sndv/dotfilelink/README.md

 # Dotfilelink

-A tool for installing dotfiles.
+A simple tool for installing dotfiles that supports changes to files requiring root access.

 ## Install